-A.10.1.
+A.4.1.
 Other Activities

 Omnilife's only material leasing arrangement is the rental of its office.
 This lease commenced at the end of November 2013 for a 10-year period.
 Omnilife did not exercise the clause to break the lease at the end of the fifth year.
-The rent is currently set at £285,133 + VAT, following a rent review during the year.
+The rent is currently set at £285,133 + VAT.